Advertisement

 • an increased blood sugar level after a period of fasting, or previously diagnosed type 2 diabetes.

-If you had high blood pressure which is now normal because it’s controlled by medication, then for the purposes of diagnosing metabolic syndrome you are still classed as having high blood pressure.
-Similarly, if your HDL-cholesterol or triglyceride results are normal but you’re taking medication to make them that way, then you are still classed as having those risk factors.
+If you had high blood pressure which is now normal because it’s controlled by medicine, then for the purposes of diagnosing metabolic syndrome you are still classed as having high blood pressure.
+Similarly, if your HDL-cholesterol or triglyceride results are normal but you’re taking medicine to make them that way, then you are still classed as having those risk factors.

-Doctors define central obesity as a waist circumference of 94 cm or more in Caucasian men and 80 cm or more in Caucasian women.
+The International Diabetes Federation defines central obesity in people of European descent as a waist circumference of 94 cm or more in men and 80 cm or more in women.
 But these values are not appropriate for all ethnic groups because of the differences in body proportions in different populations.
-For South and South-East Asians, the corresponding values are 90 cm for men and 80 cm for women.
+For South and South-East Asian people, the corresponding values are 90 cm for men but remain at 80 cm for women.

 Who gets metabolic syndrome?